Whatever your reason for coming to Saltford, we hope you enjoy your time in the village and we warmly welcome considerate visitors.

 Parking

+Residents are encouraged to contact the police directly on 101 if they see dangerously parked vehicles.
 The police can deal with vehicles causing an obstruction or hazard.
 Residents are encouraged to report dangerous parking to the police (the ‘local council’ referred to on the police website is B&NES Council).

 Mooring